Overview

-Attendees learn to apply lean tools to reduce and eliminate wastes, and the DMAIC methodology to reduce process variations and defects to achieve quantifiable bottom line business improvement.
-Typically Green Belt projects spin off at least 25k$ to 50k$ in cost savings in process improvement.
-Those choosing to receive Green Belt certification, will also receive project coaching specific to a process improvement project that you bring to the course; one-on-one project review and coaching by the Master Black Belt.
+Attendees learn to apply lean tools to reduce and eliminate waste, and the DMAIC methodology to reduce process variations and defects to achieve quantifiable bottom-line business improvement.
+Typically, Green Belt projects spin off at least 25k$ to 50k$ in cost savings in process improvement.
+Those choosing to receive Green Belt certification will also receive project coaching specific to a process improvement project that you bring to the course; one-on-one project review and coaching by the Master Black Belt.

 Target Audience